kineticcanvas/readwise-widget-privacy/README.md

 ## License

-© 2025 Kinetic Canvas Development.
+© 2025 Kinetic Canvas Digital, LLC.
 All rights reserved.

 This privacy policy is publicly accessible and may be referenced by users, regulators, and third parties as needed to understand how ReadwiseWidget handles user data.